 Consolidated financial statements require data from multiple trial account balances to complete the financial close and reporting process.

-Collecting all the data for your consolidated financial statements is a cumbersome and lengthy process, mainly due to siloed entities and ERP’s and information not being accessible.
 In a Workiva survey, seven in ten finance professionals said they gather information for close and consolidation from multiple sources, including email, phone, and meetings.

 Planful integrates with more than 100 source systems, both on-premises and cloud-based, including Acumatica, Sage, Microsoft Dynamics, and SAP, to name a few.
 Use Planful to centralize multiple data types, from trial balance summary and transaction details to non-financial data such as employee information.
-To learn more about Planful’s data-integration capabilities, read our white paper on Data Integration with Planful: Creating a Single Source of Truth.

 Many finance teams create different versions of the same consolidated financial statement to meet various requirements for multiple regulatory bodies.
 Dealing with multiple regulations in the financial reporting process is particularly difficult if finance teams do much of the work manually.